zhh1212/Extract-NYC-Taxi-Use-Trend/README.md

     - "preprocess.ipynb" for "Preprocessing" the taxi data
     Note: to run this book, you need to donwload 2019 whole year yellow taxi data to "../raw_data/2019" / run "download.ipynb".
 Also this notebook required a lot time to run (roughly 45-60mins), large enough memory and RAM to re-generate the "parquet" outputs in "../data/"
     - "weather_preprocess.ipynb": preprocessing the weather data same as above, don't run this if you don't have enough memory. (data is in "../raw_data/weather.csv")
-    - Notebook 'a' is for general analysis and visualisation
+    - Notebook 'Overall_Inference' is for general analysis and visualisation
-    - Notebook 'b' is for analysing the connection between zones and population's effect
+    - Notebook 'Population_Inference' is for analysing the connection between zones and population's effect
-    - Notebook 'c' is for exploring the relationship between weather and the taxi data
+    - Notebook 'Weather_Inference' is for exploring the relationship between weather and the taxi data
     - "download.ipynb" for downloading the raw taxi data from the website ALL THE AGGREGATED RESULTS ARE SAVED IN 'data/'